kelumKP/JRTest/README.md

 #### JRTest

-by right click Web Api project for each task, change the startup project
+by right clicking Web Api project for each task, change the startup project or set it as multiple startup projects

 ![Alt text](screenshots/solution.png)